 The FASB recently issued ASU 2017-04 to simplify how all entities assess goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
 As amended, the goodwill impairment test will consist of one step comparing the fair value of a reporting unit with its carrying amount.
 An entity should recognize a goodwill impairment charge for the amount by which the carrying amount exceeds the reporting unit’s fair value.
-The ASU has staggered effective dates beginning in 2020 and is available here.
+The ASU has staggered effective dates beginning in 2020.
+You can view the full ASU here.

 The primary goal of ASU 2017-04 is to simplify the goodwill impairment test and provide cost savings for all entities.
 This is accomplished by removing the requirement to determine the fair value of individual assets and liabilities in order to calculate a reporting unit’s “implied” goodwill under current GAAP.